jackie-scholl/NCSA-Documents/GreatBook/TitleIII.md

 #### Chapter 302 Organization of the Student Allocations Committee

-###### III.302.1 Members
+III.302.1 Members

 III.302.1.1 All positions on the Student Allocations Committee (SAC) shall be considered exclusionary.

 III.302.1.2 Four (4) members of the SAC shall also serve as full voting members of the Council of Student Life.

-###### III.302.2 Officers
+III.302.2 Officers

 III.302.2.1 At the first meeting of each semester following the general election, the SAC shall elect, by majority vote, a Chair and a Secretary.

 III.302.2.2 The SAC Chair shall have the following duties:

-1. preside and preserve order at all meetings of the SAC;
+III.302.2.2.1. preside and preserve order at all meetings of the SAC;

-    * hello
-    * bye
-2. monitor the status of the SAC Allocation Fund and of all active allocations;
+III.302.2.2.2. monitor the status of the SAC Allocation Fund and of all active allocations;

-    1. h1
-    2. h2
-3. sign all duly­passed allocations of the SAC;
+III.302.2.2.3. sign all duly­passed allocations of the SAC;

-4. represent the SAC at all relevant occasions;
+III.302.2.2.4. represent the SAC at all relevant occasions;

-5. attend all meetings of the Executive Cabinet as a non­voting member; and,
+III.302.2.2.5. attend all meetings of the Executive Cabinet as a non­voting member; and,

-6. carry out any other duties specified in the NCSA Constitution or this Great Book.
+III.302.2.2.6. carry out any other duties specified in the NCSA Constitution or this Great Book.

 III.302.2.3 The SAC Secretary shall have the following duties: